fobordo/election-analysis/README.md

     file_to_save = os.path.join("analysis", "election_analysis.txt")
     ```

-    * `"analysis"` should be replaced with the folder name of the folder that contains the election analysis file.
+    * `analysis` should be replaced with the folder name of the folder that contains the election analysis file.
-    * `"election_analysis.txt"` should be replaced with the file name of the file that the analysis results data will be written to.
+    * `election_analysis.txt` should be replaced with the file name of the file that the analysis results data will be written to.

 4. The index numbers that are used to retrieve data (i.e. candidate name and county name) from the election results file must be changed to reference the appropriate columns to obtain the desired data: